Reemansour1/Voting-app-/README.md

 Prerequisites:

 - Vagrant installed
+  Vagrant is a tool for building and managing virtual machine environments in a single workflow.

 - Helm installed
+  Using helm to trigger the application's deployment and services automaticslly in one command.

 - Kubernetes cluster up and running

 ##Getting Started##

 1. Create a local directory and Add the Vagrant box: